Am I eligible to buy my rental property?

 You can withdraw your application in writing or by calling us right up to the settlement day.

-If you withdraw you will continue as a tenant.
+If you withdraw you will continue as a renter.

 Usually, we will write to you within 6-8 weeks of applying to tell you if your application to buy is successful.